Nathusius's pipistrelle

 Nathusius' pipistrelle (Pipistrellus nathusii) is a small bat in the genus Pipistrellus.
 It is very similar to the common pipistrelle and has been overlooked in many areas until recently but it is widely distributed across Europe.
 It was described by two German naturalists, Alexander Keyserling and Johann Heinrich Blasius, and named by them after Hermann von Nathusius, in gratitude for his support of their research.

 Description

 The length of the head and body is 46–55 mm and the wingspan is 220–250 mm.
 It has a forearm length of 32–40 mm and weighs about 6–15.5g.
 The fifth finger is longer than 43 mm.
 Its fur is medium-dark reddish-brown above, often with paler tips, and is pale brown below.
-The fur is longer and less uniformly-coloured than the common pipistrelle.
-It is also larger than the common pipistrelle with broader wings.
-The face, ears, wings and tail are dark.
+The fur is longer and less uniformly colored compared to the common pipistrelle.
+It is also larger, with broader wings.
+The face, ears, wings, and tail are dark.